dlebauer/betydbdoc-constraints/Value Constraints.md

 ## treatments:

-*	possibly standardize capitalization of names (easiest would be to have all words in all names not capitalized; this would convey the most information because (e.g.) author names would stand out from other words)
+*	possibly standardize capitalization of names (easiest would be to have all words in all names not capitalized; this would convey the most information because (e.g.) author names would stand out from other words); this would need to be done manually to avoid converting proper names to lowercase
 *	similarly for definitions
-*	control: can there be more than one control treatment per citation (currently there often are)
+*	control: there can be more than one control treatment per citation (currently there are)
-*	names should be unique within a citation
+*	names should be unique within a citation and site pair

 ## users: